-3. Finally, the BBC modell of public service broadcasting is rooted in a quasi two-party system.
-The British election system is based on the first-pass-the-post voting principle-in every electoral sector, the candidate with the highest number of votes is elected to parliament-, which leads directly to a two-party system (or a twoand-a-half party system in more recent times).
-In a twoparty system, news editors on Public Service Broadcasters can ask representatives of both parties to comment on salient issues; as a general rule, only two alternatives emerge in response to policy challenges.
+based on a specific "gentlemen's agreement" that has at 3.
+Finally, the BBC modell of public service broadcastpresent no traces in this post-communist country where ing is rooted in a quasi two-party system.
+The British polarisation is high and private interests capture the election system is based on the first-pass-the-post voting public good.
+The taxpayer's money that has been spent principle-in every electoral sector, the candidate with on public service broadcasting in Hungary-amounting the highest number of votes is elected to parliament-, to some 80 billion forints or 26,7 million euros in 2014which leads directly to a two-party system (or a twois a tremendous waste.
+It does not serve the public and-a-half party system in more recent times).
+In a twogood but partisan interests.
+The British model of public service broadcasting cannot be imported without the party system, news editors on Public Service Broadcast-British political system also being imported.
+It is, at ers can ask representatives of both parties to comment present, a mission impossible. on salient issues; as a general rule, only two alternatives emerge in response to policy challenges.
 In most of the former communist countries, however, a proportional election system (or, in some countries such as Hungary and Lithuania, a mixed election system) has been established, leading to the rise of multi-party parliaments.